Who leads the Being Human Festival?

 What do you mean by public engagement?

 All of the events in our programme offer some form of public engagement with humanities research.
 This means, essentially, that they take specialist knowledge in the humanities (in classics or philosophy, for example) and share it in ways that have been specifically designed to be appealing and engaging for a non-specialist audience.
-This means shaping the activity so that it appeals to the audience’s needs, interests and enthusiasms.
+This means shaping the activity so that it appeals to an audience’s needs, interests and enthusiasms.
 At their best, such activities are mutually beneficial both for researchers and for the public – establishing a ‘two-way street’ model of engagement.

 How do I interest a public audience in my research?

 A better way to think about this is: ‘how might my research align with an audience’s existing interests and enthusiasms?’
-It is very unlikely that you will develop an audience entirely from scratch, or persuade people to be interested in something they have previously shown no inclination towards.
+It is very unlikely that you will develop an audience entirely from scratch or persuade people to be interested in something they have previously shown no inclination towards.
 It is better to connect your research to something people are already passionate about and spend their leisure time doing.
-Does your research touch on an area in which there is strong existing public interest (e.g. sport, food and drink, music, literature, film, theatre, etc.)?
+Does your research touch on an area in which there is strong existing public interest (e.g., sport, food and drink, music, literature, film, theatre, etc.)?
 Can it be matched to a format that people will find fun and engaging?
 Can you engage with existing fan communities, clubs, or societies?
 Remember that non-specialist audiences typically don’t find highly specialised talks and lectures rewarding in the same way that fellow specialists do.

 What do you mean by a public audience?